PhillypHenning/Witchlight/Arcs/Arc_5_Thither/Sessions/Cinderhold/Yanaba-in-Cinderhold.md

 ### Mira — Yanaba's Mother (Sydney)
 Mira has been inside Cinder Hold for years — long enough that she no longer counts the days.
 She was a healer in the old community, known for a steady hand and a refusal to panic.
 The prison has not broken her, but it has changed her.
 She speaks slowly now, measures everything, trusts almost no one.
 She is aware of the Harengon politics and has kept her head down through both regimes, which has made her enemies on both sides.

-She knows Yanaba was born outside the prison.
-She does not know if her daughter is alive.
-When Yanaba arrives, Mira's composure will crack — briefly — before she pulls herself back together, because falling apart is a luxury she cannot afford.
+**The Stork:** In Prismeer, storks carry newborns between families.
+Mira's stork was sent for Yanaba before the imprisonment — and never came back.
+The family knows only that the stork went missing; they have no information about what happened to the child it was carrying.
+Mira does not know if her daughter is alive or dead.

+**The Recognition (CS-1):** Mira will recognize Yanaba while treating her wound in Cut-Scene 1 — the shape of her face, the notch in her ear.
+This moment is delivered to Sydney in private (whispered aside or direct message).
+Sydney then decides what Mira does with that knowledge.
+See [Cut-Scene-1.md](./Cut-Scene-1.md) for the full private prompt.

 **Goal**: Keep Yanaba alive and find a way out, even if it means making deals she'll regret.